When Parents Disagree About ADHD Medications

 I have faced these problems many times in my practice.
 If both parents weren’t involved in the diagnosis or if the ex refused to participate, you must try to educate the person who wasn’t there.

 In person: I’ll invite this person to come in to discuss any concerns or fears.
-On occasion, I have met with grandparents, along with both parents (or parent and ex), to explain what ADHD is and why there is a need for medication.
+On occasion, I have met with grandparents, along with both parents (or parent and ex), to explain what ADHD is and why there is a need for medication, along with its side effects.

 On the phone: If a parent refuses to meet with me, I might call and say, “I understand that you are uneasy with the idea of Billy taking medication.
 May I try to answer your questions or address your concerns?”
 It’s hard for the parent to run away once you have him on the line.